top of page

 but I was born one.

-As soon as I could hold a crayon I was drawing princesses and unicorns and creating stories about their magical adventures.
-I was skipping recess to color and draw, and by 2nd grade I had created a dozen homemade books and was entering and winning writing competitions at my school.
+By 2nd grade I had created a dozen homemade books!
 I was excited about life and I wanted to explore the world through art.

 These are the first memories I have of knowing who I was.
 I was a girl with imagination, courage, and hope, that believed magic could really exist if we believed it could, and I was an artist that wanted to share my magic with the world.